-- 1066 One of the success factors for communication and collaboration in the SIQ model, is the involvement of - 1067 motivated coworkers as described by the following language: "A precondition of a successful organization is - 1068 motivated co-workers who feel appreciated and respected.
-Leaders and co-workers are committed to developing - a good working environment.
-Everyone sees their role in the whole and has a clear mandate to contribute to the - 1070 organization's development." - In addition, the SIQ assessment focuses on communication of visions that include measuring co-workers'creativity and participation. - 1073 The concept of collaboration is woven throughout the SIQ Model in how the seven quality levels are described.
-1074 The manual describes levels two or three as the most common level with seven as "unattainable."
-Collaboration 1075 is mentioned in the descriptions of these levels.
-For example, the lowest level, one, is described as "no 1076 integration of collaboration between the different divisions in the organization" while level two still has 1077 "deficient collaboration."
-Level four description includes "activities well planned and documented with good 1078 collaboration and integration."
-Level seven is achieved when organizations have a long term firmly established 1079 quality culture and results are exceptional, lasting, and competitive. - 1080 7.10.
-ISPE Advancing Pharmaceutical Quality, Cultural Excellence Guide - 1081 ISPE has a very detailed assessment, aspire, act, and advance framework with a deep-dive, five-level assessment 1082 process.
-It highlights the importance of management communicating quality topics and ensuring support is 1083 provided to staff to help improve quality.
-In addition, the tools highlight the importance of management 1084 engagement with employees, and their empowerment to provide ideas and feedback for continuous 1085 improvement.
-Also, the tool indicates that management should enable employees at all levels to identify and 1086 communicate risk across the organization.
-The ISPE APO Cultural Excellence Guide further establishes a 1087 robust rewards and recognition program distinguishing the difference between the two important elements and 1088 formalizing the program. - 1089 The ISPE guide also demonstrates tools to assess and engage with third parties, and provides key case studies 1090 to demonstrate the Assess, Aspire, Act and Advance model.
-Fundamental to this program is changing culture - 1091 by changing behaviors.
+- 1108 One of the success factors for communication and collaboration in the SIO model, is the involvement of - 1109 motivated coworkers as described by the following language: "A precondition of a successful organization is - 1110 motivated co-workers who feel appreciated and respected.
+Leaders and co-workers are committed to developing - 1111 a good working environment.
+Everyone sees their role in the whole and has a clear mandate to contribute to the - 1112 organization's development." - 1113 In addition, the SIO assessment focuses on communication of visions that include measuring co-workers' - 1114 creativity and participation. - 1115 The concept of collaboration is woven throughout the SIQ Model in how the seven quality levels are described. - 1116 The manual describes levels two or three as the most common level with seven as "unattainable."
+Collaboration - 1117 is mentioned in the descriptions of these levels.
+For example, the lowest level, one, is described as "no - 1118 integration of collaboration between the different divisions in the organization" while level two still has - 1119 "deficient collaboration."
+Level four description includes "activities well planned and documented with good - 1120 collaboration and integration."
+Level seven is achieved when organizations have a long term firmly established - 1121 quality culture, and results are exceptional, lasting, and competitive.

+1122 7.10.
+ISPE Advancing Pharmaceutical Quality, Cultural Excellence Guide

+- 1123 ISPE has a very detailed assessment, aspire, act, and advance framework with a deep-dive, five-level assessment - 1124 process.
+It highlights the importance of management communicating quality topics and ensuring support is - 1125 provided to staff to help improve quality with defined measurements.
+In addition, the tools highlight the - 1126 importance of management engagement with employees, and their empowerment to provide ideas and feedback 1127 - for continuous improvement.
+Also, the tool indicates that management should enable employees at all levels to 1128 identify and communicate risk across the organization.
+The ISPE APQ Cultural Excellence Guide further - 1129 establishes a robust rewards and recognition program distinguishing the difference between the two important - 1130 - elements and formalizing the program. - 1131 The ISPE guide also demonstrates tools to assess and engage with third parties, and provides key case studies - 1132 to demonstrate the Assess, Aspire, Act and Advance model.
+Fundamental to this program is changing culture - 1133 by changing behaviors.